What Is Kotlin?

 Other programming languages can be dynamically typed, where the compiler assigns a type to all the variables at runtime.
 A good example of a dynamically typed programming language is Python.
 In Python, programmers can write code faster because they don’t need to specify variable types every time the code runs, which translates into less verbose code.
 JavaScript is also a dynamically typed language so when we declare a variable we don’t need to specify its type.

-As a statically typed language, Kotlin was initially designed to run on the JVM.
+As a statically typed language, Kotlin was initially designed to run on a Java virtual machine (JVM).
 However, it is also possible to compile Kotlin code to JavaScript.
 What’s more, Kotlin native allows programmers to compile Kotlin code to native binaries, which are executables created to run natively in a specific operating system and that can run without the JVM.
 Kotlin’s native binaries can run on macOS, iOS, tvOS, watchOS, Linux, Windows and Android NDK.
 Ultimately, Kotlin produces either Java bytecode, JavaScript-compatible code or native binaries based on the target platform.

 More From Manuel SilverioWhat Is a Smart Device?